The best way to get free drinks and complimentary cocktails in Las Vegas is by actively gambling, either at slot machines or at table games.

 How Much Should You Tip Casino Servers?

-At minimum, you should tip at least 1 dollar per drink.
+At minimum, you should tip at least 1 dollar per drink, ideally a couple of dollars.

 If you do not tip on your first order, the servers will likely not come back.